heremaps/gluecodium/docs/lime_idl.md

 Overview
 --------

-This document proposes the design for the new input language for Genium: LimeIDL.
+This document proposes the design for the new input language for Gluecodium: LimeIDL.
 The document describes the following:
 * What is LimeIDL?
 * Why is it needed?
 * How to migrate from Franca to LimeIDL?

-When the stable version of Genium with full LimeIDL support is released, this document will be converted into LimeIDL documentation (probably by just removing the "why?" section and reducing other explanations while focusing on syntax description).
+When the stable version of Gluecodium with full LimeIDL support is released, this document will be converted into LimeIDL documentation (probably by just removing the "why?" section and reducing other explanations while focusing on syntax description).

 ### What is LimeIDL?

-LimeIDL is the proposed new input language for Genium.
+LimeIDL is the proposed new input language for Gluecodium.
 The name is a stylized abbreviation.
 "LIME" stands for "Language-Independent ModEl", the internal language-independent syntax tree model that serves as an intermediate step between the input language (e.g. Franca IDL, LimeIDL) and the output language (e.g. C++, Java, Swift).
 "IDL" is an industry-standard abbreviation for "Interface Definition Language".
-This describes any Genium input language perfectly, as its input languages are defining programming interfaces (as opposed to defining executable code, like output languages do).
+This describes any Gluecodium input language perfectly, as its input languages are defining programming interfaces (as opposed to defining executable code, like output languages do).

 LimeIDL proposed syntax is inspired by (and somewhat just borrowed from) the modern programming languages like Kotlin and Swift.
-The initial version of the syntax has full feature parity with Franca input for Genium (but not with the "base" Franca IDL, as Genium uses only a subset of Franca language, with some custom extensions).
+The initial version of the syntax has full feature parity with Franca input for Gluecodium (but not with the "base" Franca IDL, as Gluecodium uses only a subset of Franca language, with some custom extensions).
 The design intent is to have an input language that is compact (i.e. not verbose) and is easy to read and write in.
 The intent is also for the language to be flexible enough to be extended in the future without losing these qualities.

 ### Why the new language?

-Let's put this straight: [Franca][franca]-based Genium input is clunky.
+Let's put this straight: [Franca][franca]-based Gluecodium input is clunky.
 There are two files per interface definition (FIDL and FDEPL), which is a maintenance hassle.
 FIDL file syntax is verbose (like, Java-level verbose, as opposed to succinct Kotlin syntax, for example) and cannot be extended.
-FDEPL syntax is just a bunch of "name = value" properties that represent *everything* that Genium functionality needs but FIDL syntax fails to express.
+FDEPL syntax is just a bunch of "name = value" properties that represent *everything* that Gluecodium functionality needs but FIDL syntax fails to express.

 There're also numerous technical issues with Franca library:
-* it's not on any public Maven repository, so workarounds (clunky and slow) are needed to fetch it dynamically with Gradle for Genium execution.
+* it's not on any public Maven repository, so workarounds (clunky and slow) are needed to fetch it dynamically with Gradle for Gluecodium execution.
-* it has outdated dependencies of its own that create compatibility issues for Genium.
+* it has outdated dependencies of its own that create compatibility issues for Gluecodium.
 * despite Franca being an open-source project, it's almost impossible to contribute to it, as the project is semi-stale.
 There is a single person working on it and he's only working on Franca in few limited time windows throughout the year, completely ignoring it otherwise.

 There's also yet another reason that was not part of the initial intent, but was discovered in the prototype phase for the new language: Franca parser is slow.
-This is not a critical performance issue, as Genium itself is not a bottleneck for any project that uses it.
-Genium is relatively fast, in comparison to other build tools it are normally used together with.
+This is not a critical performance issue, as Gluecodium itself is not a bottleneck for any project that uses it.
+Gluecodium is relatively fast, in comparison to other build tools it are normally used together with.
 Nevertheless, the prototyping revealed that Franca library is rather slow (probably due to being built upon [Xtext][xtext] and [Eclipse EMF][emf] libraries) and a prototype LimeIDL parser (built with modern [Antlr4][antlr]